Senseki Line: Disaster and reconstruction, 2011–2015

 From March October 2012, services resumed on all but the Takagimachi to Rikuzen-Ono section, with services on that section restored on 30 May 2015, and a new 400m link was constructed from between Shiogama Station and Matsushima Station on the Tohoku Main Line to a point between Matsushima-Kaigan and Takagimachi Station on the Senseki Line.
 Costing approximately 2 billion yen to build, the new link allows through-running services from the Tohoku Main Line to the Senseki Line, and cut approximately 10 minutes off the journey time between Sendai and Ishinomaki.
 On 26 March 2016, a new station located between Rikuzen-Akai Station and Hebita Station, called Ishinomakiayumino Station was opened.

 Stations

+All stations are in Miyagi Prefecture.

-The distances shown above are as of May 30, 2015 following the rerouting of the section between Rikuzen-Ōtsuka and Rikuzen-Ono, by which the section was shortened by 1.2 kilometers.
+The distances shown above are as of 30 May 2015 following the rerouting of the section between Rikuzen-Ōtsuka and Rikuzen-Ono, by which the section was shortened by 1.2 kilometers.